nunofachada/micompm/docs/userguide.md

 implementations.
 Additionally, it becomes easier to observe which outputs are more dissimilar in each of the comparisons.
-For example, in comparison 2 (implementation 1 vs. implementation 3), the fifth output (mean wolves energy) is barely affect, although the remaining outputs are significantly different.
+For example, in comparison 2 (implementation 1 vs. implementation 3), the fifth output (mean wolves energy) is barely affected, although the remaining outputs are significantly different.

 Setting the first parameter of [micomp_show] to 2 yields the plots below, while also returning the same plain text table:

 ![plots](https://user-images.githubusercontent.com/3018963/30485300-db8cc0ca-9a24-11e7-8152-0b962c03d7d2.png)

-The first three rows contain the PCA score plots of the first two principal components.
-Again, it is possible to observe that the compared implementations are increasingly distant when going from comparison 1 to comparison 3.
-The last row shows the variance explain by the first ten PCs for each comparison.
+The first three rows contain the PCA score plots for the first two principal components.
+The last row shows the variance explained by the first ten PCs for each comparison.
+Irrespective of row, plots in the same column are associated with one output.
+Again, it is possible to observe that the compared implementations are increasingly dissimilar when going from comparison 1 to comparison 3.

-Finally, setting the first parameter to zero will return the source code for a LaTeX table.
+Finally, setting the first parameter to 0 will return the source code for a LaTeX table.
 After compiling the returned code in a LaTeX document, the table will show as follows: